Siding Options for the Home

 and labor for hanging the material, maintenance and finish requirements,

-replacement advantages given that the extra pieces are inventoried
+replacement advantages given that you have the extra pieces.
+Whether or not the spares are

-always store extras for any type).
+always store extras of any type.
 Also the integrated, holed soffit

-vent panels are an elegant solution and virtally undetectable - but over longer
+vent panels are an elegant solution and virtually undetectable - but over longer

-Easy to cut and fasten by linear tab, makes it a standout for those undertaking DIY projects.
+Easy to cut and fasten by linear tab, it is a standout for those undertaking DIY projects.

 A frequent complaint though is that pieces such as manufactured J-channels